Lake Vyrnwy – 1

 Al Fresco Dining

 In the summer, dining at Lake Vyrnwy reveals an altogether different flavour.
 Take a seat in the fresh open air – sunny or shade – and dine al fresco.
-The gastro-style pub, the Tavern, offers terrace dining in the summer overlooking the lake, and the fine dining Tower Restaurant also features a terrace for guests to enjoy lunch and afternoon tea in the glorious weather, again with breathtaking lake views.
+The gastro-style pub, The Tavern Brasserie, offers terrace dining in the summer overlooking the lake, and the fine dining Tower Restaurant also features a terrace for guests to enjoy lunch and afternoon tea in the glorious weather, again with breathtaking lake views.

 The unique surroundings of Lake Vyrnwy present a wonderful setting for private dinners and celebrations.
 The hotel caters for reunions, anniversaries, family gatherings, birthday parties, charity and club events, and business dinners.
 Choose from a range of private rooms, all with stunning views over the lake.
 Call Classic British Hotels on 0844 967 0984 for advice and let us help you organise a memorable private dinner.